onnx/onnx/docs/Operators.md

 #### Attributes

 <dl>
+<dt><tt>saturate</tt> : int (default is 1)</dt>
+<dd>The parameter defines how the conversion behaves if an input value is out of range of the destination type.
+It only applies for float 8 conversion (float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz).
+It is true by default.
+All cases are fully described in two tables inserted in the operator description.</dd>
 <dt><tt>to</tt> : int (required)</dt>
 <dd>The data type to which the elements of the input tensor are cast.
 Strictly must be one of the types from DataType enum in TensorProto</dd>
 </dl>